Tamara Help Center

 Key learnings in this phase:

-Template Structure update
+Template Structure

 In this phase, I focused on designing templates that can be used in the article pages of the help center.
-The design needed to be adaptable to both merchant and customer articles
+The design needed to be adaptable to both merchant and customer articles.

 After iterating on wireframes, high-fidelity designs were created after implementing stakeholders' feedback.
 Some of the UI components were custom-designed for Tamara's help center.